gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

 The process of generating a zk-SNARK proof involves compiling a circuit, calculating a witness, and then using a proving key to create the proof.
 For a detailed explanation of witness generation, you can refer to the steps [here](https://docs.circom.io/getting-started/computing-the-witness/#what-is-a-witness), and for the proof generation process, see this [link](https://docs.circom.io/getting-started/proving-circuits/).

 #### **Verification Key Generation**
 A verification key is generated during the setup phase, which corresponds to the specific circuit and proving key.
-This verification key is then provided to the smart contract during its initialization, enabling the contract to verify zk-SNARK proofs submitted by users.
+This verification key is then provided to the program during its initialization, enabling the program to verify zk-SNARK proofs submitted by users.

-#### **Verification Process in Smart Contracts**
+#### **Verification Process in Programs**
 When proving circuits with ZK, two key outputs are generated: proof and public.

 - Proof: This is the zk-SNARK proof, a cryptographic proof that verifies the correctness of the computation.

 - Public: This contains the public inputs or outputs of the circuit.
-These are open data that the smart contract uses for verification.
+These are open data that the program uses for verification.
 For instance, this could include information about a hit or miss in a game, or a hash representing the ship placement.
-The contract uses this data to validate the proof and ensure consistency, such as checking that the ship placement hash remains unchanged throughout the game.
+The program uses this data to validate the proof and ensure consistency, such as checking that the ship placement hash remains unchanged throughout the game.

-These outputs are then passed to the smart contract, which securely verifies the computations without revealing private data, ensuring transparent and fair interactions.
+These outputs are then passed to the program, which securely verifies the computations without revealing private data, ensuring transparent and fair interactions.

-### Smart Contract Workflow Explanation
+### Program Workflow Explanation

-The smart contract's primary responsibility in the Battleship game is to verify zero-knowledge proofs (ZKPs) that ensure the game's integrity while maintaining player privacy.
-The contract is initialized with verification keys that are essential for validating these proofs during gameplay.
+The program's primary responsibility in the Battleship game is to verify zero-knowledge proofs (ZKPs) that ensure the game's integrity while maintaining player privacy.
+The program is initialized with verification keys that are essential for validating these proofs during gameplay.

-#### Contract Initialization
+#### Program Initialization

-During the contract's initialization, the following parameters are passed:
+During the program's initialization, the following parameters are passed:

 ```rust
 constructor {